blurgyy/dt/roadmap.md

   - info: shows coarse step messages, like "syncing group [xxx]"
   - debug: shows how items are synced
-  - trace: shows messages that contains multiple lines
+  - trace: shows messages that contains multiple lines Paths in log messages should be single quoted.
 - [ ] Keep track of items that are synced last time, so that when deletion of source items can also be propagated properly.